 On that midnight train to Georgia,

-Despite all your careful planning, you may conclude that extended travel and a long stay are too much for you to handle.
-To be honest, they may be more than Dad can handle, too.
+You may conclude that, despite careful planning, extended travel and a long stay are too much to handle.
+They may be more than Dad can handle, too.

 While you wanted to take Dad home, he probably wouldn’t feel at home there.
 He’d be restless and agitated because, after all, your home is not his home.

-So, think of the holiday rituals Dad most enjoyed and share simplified versions with him.
+So, think of the holiday rituals Dad most enjoyed and share simplified versions with him — near his home.
+Start by decorating his room for the season.
+(Don’t miss our tips for decorating his downsized spaces.)
 Did he climb a ladder every December in order to clip strings of colored bulbs to the gutters?
 Treat him to a tour of area light displays.
 Keep your outing brief, whisking him off just after dinner, then returning him home in time for his bedtime ritual.

 If Dad loved your mother’s baking, then deliver a batch of favorite cookies.
 Better yet, bring undecorated sugar cookies, and let him help with the icing and sprinkles.